AlphaAssay $ test my signal

 What is each tool best for?

-AlphaAssay — an independent, signed verdict
+AlphaAssay — an independent, structured verdict

 QuantConnect and other backtesting engines